livingdocsIO/documentation/content/customising/advanced/editor-configuration/base-filter.md

 ]
 ```

 More complex metadata fields are indexed as an object (instead of key/value).
-In this case one can filter based on subproberies.
+In this case one can filter based on subproperties.

 ```js
 // This is how the metadata field has been indexed into the search index